scleeza/scleeza.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 ---
+ Hi, this is Jonathan, love to travel, workout, and ...coding.
  3+ years hands-on Semiconductor manufacturing hardware analytics experience, with two master's degrees in Mechanical engineering and Industrial engineering, proven experience in a dynamic environment to conduct quality and process improvement projects through statistical modeling and data analytic techniques.
 Cross-Functional Project Management to achieve targets of different Key Performance metrics.
 Utilize Lean Thinking and ad-hoc Python Data Science libraries to provide data insight into all aspect optimization.

 1. Programming Languages: SQL, Python, C++/C#, Bash/Linux.